Barguna massacre: Aftermath

 Many of the survivors were taken to Patuakhali and killed.
 Later on many people were killed in the prison compound during the course of the Bangladesh Liberation War.
 According to Dr. M.A.Hasan thousands of innocent people were killed by the Pakistan Armed Forces in the Patharghata, Amtali, Betagi and Bamni areas of the sub-division.
 However, no authentic data is available on the total numbers of deaths in the then Barguna sub-division or present day Barguna District.
 The victims of the massacre has been officially recognised as martyrs of the Liberation War by the Bangladesh government.

+29 May is observed as Barguna Prison Massacre day in Barguna.